aml2732/customcook/README.md

 # Custom Cook

+## Optional Prereqs:
+  On your computer:
+  * `sudo apt install postgresql-client-common`
+  * `sudo apt-get install postgresql-client`

 ## Setup
   docker needs to be run as the root user.
 If you don't have root permissions - you need to give all these scripts admin/root permissions.
 (AKA: Use sudo for Ubuntu 16.04 as demonstrated below)
   * `git clone git@github.com:aml2732/customcook.git`
   * `sudo ./setup/setup.sh`

 ## info
-  What currently exists is docker setting up an sqlite db to have 3 tables: `recipe`, `ingredients`, `tags`.
+  What currently exists is docker setting up an postgresql docker container to have 3 tables: `recipe`, `ingredients`, `tags`.

   **Recipe:**
    * id - INT